nylas/components/README.md

 Ensure that any new middleware requests can optionally accept an `access_token` to pass through to the middleware.

-### Directory Structure

-The repo contains the source code for Components, along with a [Storybook](storybook.js.org) for Components.

 ### Installation

 You must have node version 14.0.0.